Field Note 02

 Conduit Signals

-The folklore speaks in residue instead of announcements: static, dream pressure, odd emotional shifts, seasonal disturbances, and the sense that perception is slightly ahead of the body.
+The folklore speaks in residue instead of announcements: static, heightened awareness, odd emotional shifts, seasonal disturbances, and the sense that perception is slightly ahead of the body.
 The conduit does not shout.
 It vibrates at the edge of ordinary weather.

 Field Fact